-The term middlegame to endgame transition only sounds complicated.
+The term middlegame to endgame transition only sounds complicated, material advantage or not.
 In reality, it means trading pieces off until there is not enough material for a strong attack on the king.
 In other words, simplifying a position dramatically, thus entering the endgame phase of the game.

 In my previous article, I dealt with generic principles about transitioning from middlegame to endgame.
 Now, we are going to look at this a little bit deeper.